michaelantoun/FluentSync/README.md

 ```

 #### SyncAgent Usage
-Simply, you can compare the sync two lists with the following code:
+Simply, you can compare and sync the two lists with the following code:
 ```csharp
 List<int> source = new List<int> { 5, 4, 9 }
 	, destination = new List<int> { 6, 10, 5 };